Dystonia Treatment in Japan: Where to Find Specialized Care, Support, Insurance Coverage, and Alternative Therapies

 Where to Get Dystonia Treatment in Japan

-Japan has high-quality healthcare with many specialized hospitals and movement disorder clinics that offer treatments such as botulinum toxin injections, deep brain stimulation (DBS), rehabilitation programs, and physiotherapy.
+Japan offers excellent healthcare through specialized hospitals and movement-disorder clinics that provide botulinum toxin injections, deep brain stimulation (DBS), rehabilitation programs, physiotherapy, and referral support.

 Tokyo